 Contractors / Paid Staff

-Note that the ASF does not pay for software development on any Apache projects; we rely on volunteers for all of our project work.
-The ASF focuses on providing the technical, legal, and community infrastructure for like-minded communities; we trust that healthy project communities will build their own software products.
+The ASF does not pay for software development on any Apache projects; rather, we rely on volunteers for all of our project coding work.
+The ASF focuses on providing the technical, legal, and community infrastructure for like-minded communities and trust that healthy project communities will build their own software products.